Jessebrewer988/web-dev-resources/README.md

 ## Now what?
 Projects.
 Build projects.
 These can be anything, big and small, like a blog or a weather app, a Pokémon fan site, a todo list, etc...
 The possibilities are endless.
 Each project will help you learn.
 You WILL get frustrated, but that just means you're learning.
+Tutorials will teach common ways people solve basic problems (how to layout a site, how to make buttons clickable, what do to with data, etc...).
+They will also teach you best practices for stuff like, how projects are structured.

 ### Where to get help
 Here are some resources that myself and others use: